WTSL: History

 Clear Channel continued the talk radio format, while adding Rush Limbaugh, taking the program from WNTK-FM.
 Rush stayed on WTSL until it was sold again in 2007 to Great Eastern Radio.
 Rush returned to WNTK, which had now began WUVR.
-Great Eastern flipped it to a sports radio format, simulcast with sister station 1230 WTSV in Claremont, using the ESPN Radio Network.
+Great Eastern flipped it to a sports radio format, simulcast with Claremont sister station WTSV, using the ESPN Radio Network.

-On June 12, 2018, WTSL dropped the ESPN sports format and began stunting with "Rapper's Delight" by the Sugarhill Gang, in preparation of launching new translator W248DA (97.5 FM).
-(1230 WTSV continues with the sports format.)
+On June 12, 2018, WTSL dropped the ESPN sports format and began stunting with "Rapper's Delight" by the Sugarhill Gang, in preparation of launching new translator W248DA (97.5 FM); the sports format continued on WTSV.
 On June 21, 2018, the stunting ended, with WTSL and W248DA changing format to classic hip hop, branded as "Hot 97.5".

 On July 29, 2022, WTSL dropped the classic hip hop format and flipped to adult hits, branded as "97.5 & 101.7 The Penguin"; with this format change, the station began simulcasting on the second HD subchannel of WHDQ (the former WTSV-FM), along with a Claremont translator, W269DI (101.7 FM).

 WTSL went silent on December 17, 2024, after losing the lease on its transmitter site.
+The Federal Communications Commission cancelled the station's license on January 26, 2026.